 (3) Provided with a cot and made comfortable.
-After use, the cot shall be sanitized with an appropriate sanitizing agent, or if soiled with blood, feces, vomit or other body fluids, the cot shall be cleaned with hot, soapywater and sanitized with an appropriate bleach solution which is prepared on a daily basis, or other acceptable disinfectant solution which is environmental protection agency (EPA) rated as hospital disinfectant with a label claim for mycobactericidal activity.
+After use, the cot shall be sanitized with an appropriate sanitizing agent.
+If soiled with blood, feces, vomit or other body fluids, the cot shall be cleaned with hot, soapy water and sanitized with an appropriate bleach solution which is prepared on a daily basis, or other acceptable disinfectant solution which is environmental protection agency (EPA) rated as hospital disinfectant with a label claim for mycobactericidal activity.

 (F) The center shall implement the following preventative practices for the management of communicable disease on a daily basis:

 (1) The center administrator shall ensure that training is provided for all staff in the process of handwashing and diapering.
 Employees shall also be provided with training on standard precautions as outlined in paragraph (E) of rule 5101:2-12-15.1 of the Administrative Code.

 (2) The center administrator shall ensure that staff are following procedures described in paragraph (E)(1) of this rule.